 Federal coverage framework

-Medicare Part B covers FDA-traditionally-approved anti-amyloid mAbs only when the prescribing clinician participates in a CMS-approved registry collecting real-world evidence (Coverage with Evidence Development, CED).
+Medicare Part B covers FDA-traditionally-approved anti-amyloid mAbs only when the prescribing clinician participates in a CMS-approved registry collecting real-world evidence (Coverage with Evidence Development, CED), with the patient paying the standard 20% Part B coinsurance after the deductible.
 Coverage applies to MCI due to AD or mild AD dementia with confirmed amyloid pathology (PET or CSF).
-Lecanemab traditional approval July 6, 2023; donanemab traditional approval July 2, 2024.
+Lecanemab (Leqembi) received FDA traditional approval July 6, 2023; donanemab (Kisunla) received FDA traditional approval July 2, 2024.

-Cash-price (uninsured): lecanemab list ~$26,500/year; donanemab list ~$32,000/year (one-year fixed-duration regimen, with a "stop when amyloid cleared" protocol).
-Plus infusion-suite costs and MRI surveillance for ARIA (amyloid-related imaging abnormalities, the principal safety concern, requiring serial MRI monitoring per FDA labeling).
+Without coverage, both drugs carry substantial annual list prices, on top of infusion-suite costs and MRI surveillance for ARIA (amyloid-related imaging abnormalities, the principal safety concern, requiring serial MRI monitoring per FDA labeling).
+Confirm current pricing with the manufacturer and confirm your Medicare CED coverage before starting.

 NJ infusion sites, what's confirmed